Standard Publishing: Printing history

 A two-story building at Ninth and Cutter Streets was purchased in 1914.
 The Ferro Construction Company erected the company's building at Eighth and Cutter Streets, reported to be the first concrete and steel building put up west of Pittsburgh.

 That year the company began to do color printing, which was new at that time.
 Also established was an engraving division known as the Sterling Engraving Company.
 In 1945, a new building at Parkway and Jackson Streets, was purchased to house the company's expanded offices.
 A bookstore opened in 1947.

 In 1955, the company moved to a new, air-conditioned plant in Mount Healthy, a northern suburb of Cincinnati.

 This single-story plant occupied about seven acres and housed composing, preliminary, printing, binding, and mailing operations.
 The printing plant included several web as well as large sheetfed presses including a press to apply felt backing to cut-out figures creating flannelgraph sets.

 In 1973, the company's printing plant consumed 27,500,000 pounds of paper and more than 400,000 pounds of ink.

 The company eventually moved out of the printing business and relocated to its current office complex just north of Cincinnati.

 Publications

 The company has published Uniform Lessons in a variety of formats since that time.
 In 1954, this material was presented in an annual bound volume, The Standard Lesson Commentary.
 It continues today in various editions annually.
-Early examples of age-appropriate journals included Sunday School Standard, Boy’s Life, and Girlhood Days.